khazhyk/dango.py/README.md

 - [ ] Config system
     - [ ] Allow plugins/cogs to declare config elements w/ defaults
     - [ ] Populate config file on cog load.
+- [x] Generic attribute system
+    - [x] Implement as a cog on top of Database + Redis
+- [ ] Make d.py extension loading transactional - unload extensions if they fail
+        to load all the way.
+(This will fix issues where when an extension fails to load, you will no longer be able to reload it because it won't be in bot.extensions)

 ## Testing
 python -m unittest discover -p "*_test.py"